 DOCU-SERIES BEING FILMED!

 Ms. Wheelchair USA is going Hollywood!
-On May 10, 2021 the pageant announced that it will be the subject of a docu-series “A Different Kind of Crown,” that began shooting in June.
+In 2021 the pageant announced that it is the subject of a docu-series “A Different Kind of Crown,” that began shooting in June of the same year.
+Filming continues throughout the pageant seasons.
 The docu-series will tell the story of the Ms. Wheelchair USA program, and feature the women with disabilities that compete for the title.
-The broadcast date is slated for early 2022.
+The broadcast date is slated for late 2023.
+A documentary short film by the same name is in full production now with hopes for release in early 2023.
 Stay tuned for more film information!

 MWUSA has Certified COVID Compliance Officer

-After the reduction of COVID restrictions and the COVID-19 vaccines becoming more readily available, the Ms. Wheelchair USA program held a live competition in July 2021 and had no COVID infections resulting.
-One reason, the MWUSA has a certified COVID Compliance Officer as a member of the pageant team that focused on the hygiene and safety of the set during this year’s production.
+After the reduction of COVID restrictions and the COVID-19 vaccines becoming more readily available, the Ms. Wheelchair USA program held a live competitions in July 2021 & 2022.
+One reason, the MWUSA has a certified COVID Compliance Officer as a member of the pageant team that focused on the hygiene and safety of the set during each year’s production.